 |As one of the pioneers in Swedish Genetic Genealogy, I tour the country giving talks to inspire genealogists to start using Genetic Genealogy in their research.
 I am very fascinated by the ability to use DNA for finding and verifying family relations in the time prior to written sources and I lead several projects examining medieval families in Sweden.
 My area of expertise is deep investigations of Y-DNA and mtDNA genealogies.
 I am also an administrator of the Swedish DNA Project and the I1-L1302 Project.|

 Interested in that Genetic Genealogy becomes an equal part to traditional genealogy and that all genealogy societies contributes to this.
-I have contributed by arranging DNA-days in the Swedish Genealogical Society and would like to see that kind of arrangement and knowledge sharing is spread across Sweden.
+I have contributed by arranging DNA-days in the Swedish Genealogical Society and can now to see that this kind of arrangement and knowledge sharing is spread across Sweden.
 I’m retired with long work experience in the IT industry.

 |Science journalist and author.
 Honorary doctor with Stockholm university.
 As a journalist, I have covered the science behind today’s DNA genealogy since 1997.
 For 16 years, I was the science editor and head of Science desk for the Swedish daily Dagens Nyheter.
 Since then, I have worked as an independent writer.
 I am deeply fascinated by the potential of DNA to solve the mysteries of the past, from the pedigree of a single family to the routes of ancestral migrations thousands of years ago.
 I consider it very important that information about DNA and heritage should be based on the best possible science, and not exaggeration, speculation or wishful thinking.|